darkworldchamp/eth-avax_module4/README.md

   - `rarity`: Rarity level of the item.
   - `price`: Price of the item in tokens.

-## Functions
+### Functions

-### Minting
+- **mint(address to, uint256 amount)**

-- `mint(address to, uint256 amount)`: Mints new tokens to a specified address.
-Only callable by the contract owner.
+    - Mints new tokens to the specified address.

-### Burning
+    - Only callable by the owner.

-- `burnTokens(uint256 amount)`: Allows users to burn a specified amount of their tokens.
+- **addItem(uint256 itemId, string memory name, Rarity rarity, uint256 price)**

-### Transfers
+    - Adds a new item to the contract.

-- `transferTokens(address to, uint256 amount)`: Transfers tokens to another address.
+    - Only callable by the owner.

-### Item Management
+    - Requires the item name to be non-empty and the price to be greater than zero.

-- `addItem(uint itemId, string memory name, Rarity rarity, uint price)`: Adds a new item to the contract.
-Only callable by the contract owner.
+- **redeemItem(uint256 itemId)**

-### Purchasing
+    - Allows users to redeem an item by burning tokens equivalent to the item's price.

-- `purchaseItem(uint256 itemId)`: Allows users to purchase an item using tokens.
-The required amount of tokens is burned from the user's balance.
+    - Requires the item to exist and the user to have sufficient balance.
 ## Getting Started

 ### Connecting DegenToken to Avalanche Fuji Network